Rules for Inverse Functions

 This is a one-to-one function.

 Figuring out if a function is one-to-one is as simple as drawing a straight line.
 No, really—give it a shot.
 It's called the horizontal line test.
 Draw any function, and then draw a straight horizontal line through it.
-If there's anywhere that the line passes through the function more than once, it is not a one-to-one function.
+If there's anywhere that the line passes through the function more than once, it's not a one-to-one function, which means it doesn't have an inverse.

 Which of the following is not a one-to-one function?
 Try drawing them if you have trouble.

 The answer is a.
 Because this function is even, or symmetric across the y-axis, the horizontal line test fails, and it is not one-to-one.
-Don't worry, the function won't be punished, it's just part of a different circle of friends.
+Don't worry, the function won't be punished.
+It's just part of a different circle of friends.
+It still counts as function, but it has no inverse.

 If a function isn't one-to-one, though, there's a simple way to make it conform: remove the parts that fail the horizontal line test.
 For example, if we have the function x2 + 4 from the sample problem: